Pages

 Hold That Ghost! ( 1941 )

-Gas station attendants Chuck ( Bud Abbott ) and Ferdie ( Lou Costello ) happen to be present when gangster Moose Matson ( William Davidson ) is shot by the police during a car chase.
+Gas station attendants Chuck (Bud Abbott) and Ferdie (Lou Costello) happen to be present when gangster Moose Matson (William Davidson) is shot by the police during a car chase.
 His last will and testament leave all that he owns to those who are present at his death, hence the boys inherit Moose's fortune which happens to be a rundown roadhouse in the outskirts of town.
 While checking out the property they inherited, they get stranded there on a stormy night with an odd conglomerate of travelers from the cab they were sharing.
 Moose's old cronies believe that Matson hid a fortune in the roadhouse and so they attempt to frighten Chuck and Ferdie and the other guests away from the house so they can search for the loot.

 Hold That Ghost was the fourth of 35 films that the comedy team of Abbott and Costello made during the 1940s and 1950s and it ranks as one of their best.
 It has all the spooktacular features you would want to see in a haunted house comedy plus the added bonus of a great cast.
 Scream-queen Evelyn Ankers joins the duo as one of the guests at the roadhouse, as does Richard Carlson and slapschtick sensation Joan Davis.
 Marc Lawrence, one of the most famous film gangsters of the era, plays Charlie Smith who turns up stiff.
-Also making appearances are Shemp Howard, Mischa Auer, Bobby Barber ( who later played Stinky on The Abbott and Costello Show ), and Ted Lewis and the Andrews Sisters.
+Also making appearances are Shemp Howard, Mischa Auer, Bobby Barber (who later played Stinky on The Abbott and Costello Show), and Ted Lewis and the Andrews Sisters.

 Abbott and Costello never needed any help from supporting players to add to their comedic fun, but Hold That Ghost is a real treat because of the presence of Joan Davis.
 This marvelous comedienne made a number of films as a leading star but her best performances were in films where she had a supporting role.
 In Hold That Ghost, she plays a fellow passenger who is stranded at the inn.
-Ferdie ( Costello ) finds her annoying and it is in the scenes where the two banter that most of the humor is found.
-They also share one of the best dance scenes put on film.
+Ferdie (Costello) finds her annoying and it is in the scenes where the two banter that most of the humor is to be found.
+They also share one of the best comedic dance scenes put on film.
 Davis should have reteamed with Costello in their second mystery-comedy Who Done It? ( 1942 ) but instead that film featured Mary Wickes.

 "You boys ready to leave?" - Joan Davis